 *** To avoid health risk, diaper changing is not allowed on the pool deck or on the picnic tables.
 It should be done in the pool house bathroom. ***

 No large floats permitted in the pool at any time.
 Small, translucent ring floats are acceptable.

 Only small, cloth-sided or soft-foam balls and inflatable beach balls are permitted in the pool.

 Courtesy should be exercised when using floats, balls and water cannons in the pool, most especially when the pool is crowded.
 Lifeguards have the authority to pull these items from the pool if misconduct is noted, or it is deemed unsafe for crowded conditions.

-When the lifeguards on duty hear thunder, a whistle is blown and swimmers are asked to exit the water and remain five feet back from the water for at least 15 minutes from the last sound of thunder.
+When the lifeguards on duty hear thunder, a whistle is blown and swimmers are asked to exit the water and remain five feet back from the water for 30 minutes from the last sound of thunder.